19829984/Blender_Timelapse/README.md

 To do so, simply click **Create Timelapse Clip**

 # Limitations
-Because the addon uses Blender's built in screenshot function, it will not capture anything other than the Blender window in which you've started the timelapse from.
-Therefore, it will not capture any other applications, nor will it capture any additional windows of Blender.
+Because the addon uses Blender's built in screenshot function, it will not capture anything not connected to the Blender window in which you've started the timelapse from.
+Therefore, it will not capture any other applications either.

+However, you can kind of get around the multiple Blender window limitation by extending the main window and dividing your existing windows.